tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 To utilize the client programmatically, users will be able to add the `tikv-client` crate to their `Cargo.toml`'s dependencies.
 Then they must use the crate with `use tikv_client;`.
 Unfortunately due to Rust’s naming conventions this inconsistency is in place.

-To utilize the command line client, users will be able to install the binary via `cargo install tikv-client`.
-They will then be able to access the client through the binary `tikv-client`.
-If they wish for a different name they can alias it in their shell.

 ## Usage

 ## Two types of APIs

 TiKV provides two types of APIs for developers:
 - The Raw Key-Value API